Our ultimate Africa packing guide

 • Swimwear

-• A hat – but not the wide brimmed kind you see in safari photos.
-You’ll spend more time chasing after it when the wind blows it off than being protected!
-Opt for a snug baseball cap instead
+• A hat – and while you can opt for the wide-brimmed kind you see in safari photos, you may spend more time chasing after it when the wind blows it off than being protected!
+Opt for one with a strap, or bring a snug baseball-style cap instead.

 Things for cold weather

 We’re about to blow your mind, but Africa is not always hot.
-During winter the temperature can even drop below freezing (trust us, it’s biting).
-Here’s what you need to keep warm as you hike those last few feet to the top of Kilimanjaro, or safeguard your snugness while camping in the Okavango.
+During winter the temperature can even drop below freezing.
+Here’s what you need to keep warm as you hike those last few feet to the top of Kilimanjaro or safeguard your snugness while camping in the Okavango.

 • Down jacket – Perfect for compressing into a rucksack or day pack